-- A biopsy (tissue sampling) of the inner lining of the uterus may be taken to determine if cancer is present.
+- A biopsy (tissue sampling) of the inner lining of your uterus may be taken to determine if cancer cells are present.

 - No eating or drinking is permitted before the procedure.
-The doctor will communicate the length of this fasting period.
+Your provider will discuss exact fasting instructions with you.

-- The patient lies on an examining table, and is hooked up to machines that will monitor vital signs such as heart rate, blood pressure, and breathing.
+- You’ll lie down on an exam table and get hooked up to machines that monitor your vital signs, such as heart rate and blood pressure.

 - When finished, the catheter is removed.
-Any bleeding from the incision is controlled, and a bandage is applied.
-Stitches are not needed.
+Any bleeding from the puncture location is controlled, and a bandage is applied.

 What happens after a uterine artery embolization (UAE)?

-- Prescriptions for pain and other medications are given for use at home.
-Normal activities may resume within one to two weeks after the procedure.
+- Most people can resume normal activities within one to two weeks after the procedure.

-- Menstrual bleeding may not resume for a cycle or two.
-When it does resume, the amount of blood may be less than normal but will gradually increase in the next cycles to a level that shows improvement from pre-procedure levels.
+- You may not get your menstrual period for several cycles.
+When it does resume, the amount of blood may be less than normal.
+It will gradually increase in the next cycles to a level that shows improvement from pre-procedure levels.

 - In the case of treatment for fibroids, symptoms should begin to disappear in about two to three weeks.
-By six months the level of improvement reaches its maximum and then stabilizes.
+Some people pass fibroid tissue through their vaginas.
+Most people have complete relief after six months.

 Risks / Benefits